 Chowdry Store

-Customised mobile food cart, assortment of sundry products, snacks & etc., dimensions variable, 2015
+Customised mobile food cart; assorted sundry goods and snacks; dimensions variable, 2015

 Mobile cart customization: Trevor Hampson, Alex Lee